Zach Kleiman

 Zach Kleiman (born 1988) is an American basketball executive who is the general manager and executive vice president of basketball operations for the Memphis Grizzlies of the National Basketball Association (NBA).

 In 2022, Kleiman won the NBA Executive of the Year Award, having finished 6th place in voting for the award in 2020.

 Early life and career

-Kleiman, born in 1988 to a Jewish family, was raised in the Lincoln Park neighborhood of Chicago as a Chicago Bulls fan.
+Kleiman, born in 1988, was raised in the Lincoln Park neighborhood of Chicago as a Chicago Bulls fan.
+He attended the University of Chicago Laboratory Schools graduating from the High School in 2006.

 Kleiman attended the University of Southern California majoring in psychology from 2006 to 2010.
-During this time, he served as a public relations intern for the Los Angeles Lakers.
+During this time, he served as a public relations intern for the Los Angeles Lakers and joined the Delta Tau Delta fraternity.

 In 2013, Kleiman earned his J.D. from Duke University School of Law.

 During the 2012-13 season, Kleiman was a basketball operations intern for the Charlotte Bobcats under general manager Rich Cho.